Ryuho Okawa: Personal life

 Hiroshi worked for Happy Science after graduating from university.
 However, he stopped working there because he felt he was not competent enough for the job.
-He then worked at a construction company for three years before returning to Happy Science in 2016.
+He then worked at a construction company for three years before returning to Happy Science in December 2015.
 Since January 2016, he was president of Happy Science's entertainment agency.
 He was involved in film production and music, working as an actor and a singer.
 He was intended to be Okawa's successor as leader of Happy Science.
-In October 2018, he declared that he broke up with Happy Science on his personal YouTube channel.
+On 1 October 2018, he declared that he broke up with Happy Science on his personal YouTube channel.
 In an interview with Shūkan Bunshun on 28 February 2019, he said the reason is because at the end of January 2017, he felt pressured by his father to marry the actress Fumika Shimizu, who became a member of Happy Science in February.
 On 18 November, when he refused the marriage, his father became furious, and after that day, Hiroshi left Happy Science.
 Happy Science has denied the accusation of Okawa pressuring Hiroshi to marry Fumika, saying that it was Hiroshi himself who was interested in marrying her.
 He has since renounced his father, stating "I believe what my father does is complete nonsense."
 He said that from an early age, he was taught that his father is a god.
 However, Hiroshi said he never thought of Okawa as a god and that he never wanted to follow in his father's footsteps nor has he ever wanted to do religious work.